Isn’t a Diamond “Better” When it’s Colorless? What’s Wrong With Fancy Colors Diamonds Then?

 One of the most common tricks used is trying to sell a lab treated color diamond as a natural one.
-The cost of lab treated color diamonds is significantly lower then natural colored diamonds.
-Not only is the color in these diamonds not “real” in most cases the diamonds used to create lab created color diamonds are poor quality to start with.
+The cost of lab treated color diamonds is significantly lower than natural colored diamonds.
+Not only is the color in these diamonds is not “real”, but also in most cases, the diamonds used to create lab created color diamonds are poor quality to start with.

 Where to Buy Fancy Color Diamonds